Aline Friess

-Aline Friess (born 5 July 2003) is a French artistic gymnast.
+Aline Friess (born 5 July 2003) is a French former artistic gymnast.
 She competed with the French teams at the 2019 World Championships, the 2020 Summer Olympics, the 2022 World Artistic Gymnastics Championships and the 2022 European Women's Artistic Gymnastics Championships where she won bronze on vault.

 Early life

 Friess was born on 5 July 2003 in Obernai.
 She began gymnastics in 2009 after she accompanied a friend to a training session.
 In 2016, she moved from her club in Obernai to a national training centre in Saint-Étienne (Pole France de Saint-Etienne) and joined the French national team.
 In 2023, she moved to INSEP in Paris because she needed some changes after a complicated year.

 Junior career

 Friess made her international debut at the 2016 Élite Gym Massilia where she finished fourth with her team and twenty-fourth in the all-around.

 2017

 At the Sainté Gym Cup, Friess helped the French team win the gold medal, and she won the silver medal in the all-around.
 She then won the gold medal in the all-around at the International GymSport in Sangalhos, Portugal, and she won the bronze medal on the balance beam and the floor exercise.
 Then at the French Championships, she won the silver medal in the all-around behind Célia Serber.
 She also placed eighth on the uneven bars and seventh on the floor exercise.
 She helped the French team win the silver medal behind Italy at the FIT Challenge and placed eleventh in the all-around.
 She competed at the European Youth Olympic Festival but on vault, she was injured and had two fractures in her foot.
 She missed the rest of the season and did not return to training until March 2018.